Skip to content

 The Benefits and Outcomes of the AFRO Hall Experience

 Living and learning as a member of AFRO Hall is a unique experience for a select group of students.
 Full participation in this program is designed to launch students toward success, both during their collegiate career and following graduation.
-In addition to the benefits of early move in and direct access to staff, faculty and peer mentors, AFRO Hall scholars will be provided workshops, community gatherings, off-campus experiences and additional resources to reach the following program outcomes.
+AFRO Hall scholars will be provided workshops, community gatherings, off-campus experiences and additional resources to reach the following program outcomes.

 Program Outcomes for First-Year Scholars